Code Enforcement & Licensing

 Residential Rental Inspection ProgramProgram Overview

-Licenses are obtained from the Planning Department and are valid from January 1st to December 31st of each year.
+Licenses are obtained from the Planning Department at City Hall, 201 S. Walnut Street and are valid from January 1st to December 31st of each year.
 The fee for the rental license is $50.00 per unit.

 Preparing for an Inspection

-Landlords are encouraged to review the inspection checklist prior to the initial inspection to ensure compliance.
-Rental inspections review compliance with Chapter 174 - Property Maintenance and the ICC 2015 International Property Maintenance Code (IPMC) to ensure minimum maintenance and housing standards for basic equipment, light, ventilation, heating, sanitation and fire safety.
+Landlords are encouraged to review the prior to an inspection to ensure compliance.
+Rental inspections review compliance with Chapter 174 - Property Maintenance and the ICC 2015 International Property Maintenance Code (IPMC) to ensure minimum maintenance and housing standards for basic equipment, light, ventilation, heating, sanitation and fire safety are maintained.

 When an inspection is scheduled, it is the responsibility of the property owner to make sure the property is ready by the time the inspector arrives.
 This includes notifying the tenant in accordance with applicable laws.
 The inspector may arrive 15 minutes before or 15 minutes after the scheduled time.